 - Press the Volume Down + Volume Up + Power button together to reboot to fastboot mode.

-- Now highlight the Recovery option using volume buttons and then press Power button to select and boot into recovery mode.
+- Now highlight the Recovery option using volume buttons and then press the Power button to select and boot into recovery mode.

 - Connect your device to the PC using a USB cable.